dublado/csabapalfi.github.io/_posts/2013-12-17-inspigram.md

 Hotels.com held it's first 24 hour hackathon last December where 19 teams got together and hacked on their ideas.
 It was a great event and we had a lot fun.
 I also entered and got second most votes (along with 3 other teams :).

+## The idea

 My idea was: inspigram - plan your next holiday inspired by photos.
-See it in action [here](http://inspigram.herokuapp.com/).
-(First request might take longer to serve because of the free Heroku hosting)

-## The idea

 1. type a word